AquaticEcoDynamics/Peel_ARC/Data/Macrophyte/README.md

 Macropyte sampling was undertaken in 2017 - 2018 at 101 sites around the estuary.
 In addition, data has been collated from historical sampling regimes to form this dataset.

+---

+Data has been removed upon request due to it's publication still pending.

+---

 <img src="https://github.com/AquaticEcoDynamics/Peel_ARC/blob/master/Images/macrophyte.jpg">